PicusZeus/modern-greek-inflexion/README.md

 Please make sure to update tests as appropriate.

 ## Change Log
+ * 0.5.519 Again bugs with thita/tau in deponens, fixed for now.
  * 0.5.518 improved handling of thita to tau mutual existence in pass roots.
  * 0.5.517 fixed bazw, it has passive in historical times.
  * 0.5.516 added irregular root pair ftheir fthar